 Selection criteria for fellows

-• Academic track-record (taking into account the career stage of the candidate).
+- Academic track-record (taking into account the career stage of the candidate).
+Candidates should have a PhD degree.

-Disclaimer: the IAS plays a role in bringing together researchers from different disciplines and can accommodate a limited number of fellows.
-Therefore applicants' academic background could be taken into account as well.
+Disclaimer: the IAS plays a role in bringing together researchers from different disciplines and we can accommodate a limited number of fellows.
+Therefore, the potential match with other research activities and fellows in the institute can be taken into account as well in the selection process.

 How to apply